-The couch cushions gave way as I sunk into them trying not to spill my cup of coffee.
-It was 5:45 AM and I was trying to wake up.
+The couch cushions gave way as I sunk into them, trying not to spill my cup of coffee.
+It was 5:45 AM, and I was trying to wake up.
 The memory of the day before was still heavy on my mind.
-Teenage angst had blown up with rage and defiance and that sure destroys a mama’s heart.
+Teenage angst had blown up with rage and defiance, which sure destroys a mama’s heart.

 I used to sing “The Joy of the Lord is My Strength” under my breath 2 hours into bedtime with this same child when he was younger.
-After my patience had been exhausted, it was the only thing keeping me sane for those last few minutes of the day.
+It was the only thing that kept me sane for those last few minutes of the day after my patience had been exhausted.

 To make matters worse, this is the season of Joy.
 How on earth am I supposed to be joyful or feel joy when my heart is hurting so much?

 Can you relate?
-Maybe it’s not your kid It could be your spouse.
-Maybe you’re dealing with loss.
+Maybe it’s not your kid.
+It could be your spouse.
+Perhaps you’re dealing with loss.
 This year has brought loss in so many ways.
 I don’t think it’s too far off to say we are all trying to find some kind of joy this Christmas.

-On that deep dark night, so many years ago the angels appeared to announce Jesus’ birth.
+On that deep dark night, the angels appeared to announce Jesus’ birth so many years ago.
 They brought “good news of great joy for all the people.”
 His birth paved the way for us to receive His joy.
 He had to be born so the story could unfold into His death and resurrection, then further into the coming of the Holy Spirit.
 The joy of the Lord is ours because He lives within us.
 Maybe that’s the best gift of all!

 The shepherd’s candle celebrates joy.

-We are in the middle of week 3 of Advent and the theme is joy.
-The candle that is lit is traditionally known as the shepherd’s candle.
+We are in the middle of week 3 of Advent, and the theme is joy.
+The third candle we light is traditionally known as the shepherd’s candle.
 We are looking ahead in anticipation of the joy of Jesus’ birth and the joy that we receive because of His birth.

 They were waiting for the morning, for the night watch to be over.
 The night was cold and dangerous for sheep and the shepherds watching over them.
 But more importantly, it had been 400 years since God had spoken to the Jewish people.
-No prophets had been sent and they were waiting for the messiah that had been prophesied long ago.
-They knew morning would come but they had no idea that the waiting for the messiah was about to be over.
+He hadn’t sent any prophets, and they were still waiting for the messiah prophesied long ago.
+They knew morning would come, but they had no idea that the waiting for the messiah was about to be over.

 Abruptly in the middle of the darkness appears an angel.
 “Fear not, for behold, I bring you good news of great joy that will be for all the people.”